vithushanms/deep-neural-network-fundamentals/README.md

 # deep-neural-network-fundementals

-A repository of notebooks which has the collection of notebooks that explains fundamentals of deep-neural-networks.
+A repository of notebooks which has the collection of notebooks that explains fundamentals of deep-neural-networks along with many useful notes and code examples.

 # Env setup